B-Mohammed2/Assignment3/README.md

 - PostgreSQL: A powerful open-source relational database management system used for storing and managing student details and attendance data.
 - Psycopg2: A PostgreSQL adapter for Python that allows Python programs to access a PostgreSQL database.
 It is used to establish a connection between the Flask application and the PostgreSQL database.

-Feel free to explore and utilize the different features of the web application page to manage student-related tasks efficiently.

-## First Table
-I made a table adding the col needed for students detale such as (First name,Last name, Date of birth, Address, email address, contact number, refrance no)

-## Second Table
-I needed to make a seperate table for students attendance containing details of the subjects they are attending and the date status of attendance.

 # design
-I designed the webpage as simple as possible with green calming colors to not have negative effects on the users as colors effects mental health and as this webpage is only used for addministration work. as it was design to give comfortbal feeling while working with it.
+I designed the webpage with a clean and minimalist design, using soothing green colors to create a calm and comfortable environment for users.
+The purpose of the webpage is to serve as an administration tool, providing a pleasant and stress-free experience while performing administrative tasks.
+By using calming colors, the design aims to have a positive impact on users' mental well-being, promoting a sense of tranquility and ease while working with the webpage.

 ## Wireframe
 | Desktop  | Tablet             | Smartpfhone|
 | -------- | ------------------ |---------------------- |
 |![](static/images/readme_file_image/wireframe/desktop.drawio.png)|![](static/images/readme_file_image/wireframe/tablet.drawio-2.png)|![](static/images/readme_file_image/wireframe/smartphone.drawio.png)|

 ## Attendance record website